wn-doolittle/caliper-spec/guides/implementation-guide.md

 </code></pre>

-### LTI - Learning Tools Interoperability
+### v - Learning Tools Interoperability

 #### How does an LTI Tool know where to send Caliper events?

-An LTI Tool can use the [LTI Caliper Connector](https://github.com/IMSGlobal/LTI-spec-Caliper/blob/master/docs/lti-spec-caliper.md) service to retrieve a Caliper endpoint to send events to and get an authorization token from.
+An LTI Platform can use the [LTI Caliper Connector](https://www.imsglobal.org/spec/lti-cac/v1p0) service details to indicate to an LTI Tool where it should send Caliper events and entities.
+The LTI Tool will use the standard LTI workflow for authentication in order to use this service.

 This service also specifies that the <code>Caliper.sessionId</code> value should be sent on an LTI launch.
 This is what Caliper calls the "Federated Session ID" as described in the [How are sessions tracked across multiple LTI tools?](#how-are-sessions-tracked-across-multiple-lti-tools) section.

-#### How can I track how much LTI tools are used and privacy issues around them?
+#### Tracking LTI tool usage and privacy issues with Tool Launch Profile & LTI Insights

 For the institutions that heavily use LTI tools they often want to know how much a tool is used, and what information about the student and class is being sent to 3rd party vendors.
 There are 2 Caliper Profiles that help make this information available to faculty and administrators.

-#### Tool Launch Profile & LTI Insights

 The [Tool Use](https://www.imsglobal.org/spec/caliper/v1p2#profile-tooluse) and [Tool Launch](https://www.imsglobal.org/spec/caliper/v1p2#profile-toollaunch) profiles are meant to help understand how LTI tools are used at an institution.
 Their use is highly recommended for all LTI tools.